Table of Contents

 Semester Book Lists and Textbook Purchases

 The Semester Book List is available online at www.ps.edu/library/bookstore.
 You are responsible to purchase your own textbooks.
 If you choose to purchase your textbooks online, please order through Phoenix Seminary’s Amazon.com Portal.
 A portion of the purchase price will be donated to Phoenix Seminary and your cost will be the same as if you go directly through Amazon.
+Also, anything large or small that you purchase for whatever reason, Phoenix Seminary will get a 6% finders fee if you purchase through the above Amazon affiliate link.

 The Phoenix Seminary Mentoring Program is all about relationships!
 During your first semester of classes, you will choose a spiritually mature Christian mentor to provide accountability and encouragement for goals you will develop in a Personal Development Plan (PDP).
 Your mentoring relationship will provide accountability to live out what you are learning in the classroom for a specific duration: